Braves hold off White Sox rally, win 10-7

-Adeiny Hechavarria's pinch-hit single in the seventh inning drove home two runs and gave Atlanta some breathing room as the Braves withstood a rally to beat the visiting Chicago White Sox 10-7 on Friday night.
+Adeiny Hechavarria's pinch-hit single in the seventh inning drove home two runs and gave Atlanta some breathing room, as the Braves withstood a Chicago rally to beat the visiting White Sox 10-7 on Friday night.
 The Braves loaded the bases on walks when the White Sox inserted reliever Evan Marshall.
-Hechavarria greeted him with a two-out liner to center field that extended Atlanta's lead to 8-5.
+Hechavarria greeted him with a two-out liner to center field that scored a pair and extended Atlanta's lead to 8-5.

 Hechavarria has 10 hits and nine RBI in 12 games with the Braves since joining them on Aug.
 16. The White Sox scored twice with two outs in the ninth against reliever Anthony Swarzak.
 That forced the Braves to bring in closer Mark Melancon, who struck out Tim Anderson for the final out to earn his seventh save.